Loading...

 Assoc.
 Professor in Biostatistics & Bioinformatics, Duke

-Gina-Maria Pomann, PhD, is Associate Professor of Biostatistics and Bioinformatics and Director of the Biostatistics, Epidemiology, and Research Design (BERD) Methods Core at Duke University School of Medicine.
-She serves on the Duke AI Health Faculty Council, leading the development of AI collaborations across Duke to address challenges in healthcare.
-She also serves as Associate Professor at the Duke-NUS Centre for Quantitative Medicine in Singapore.
-She has developed functional data methodology and predictive modeling techniques for brain imaging, and has broad experience collaborating with investigators across biomedical fields such as Neurology, Surgery, Urology, Hospital Medicine, among others.Dr.
-Pomann has extensive leadership and administration experience, including the development and oversight of more than 30 teams of biostatistics and data science staff, faculty, and students, working on long term (multi-year) collaboration agreements with clinical and translational researchers.
-Under her leadership, the BERD Core has facilitated over 1600 collaborations that have generated more than 800 peer-reviewed publications.
+Gina-Maria Pomann, PhD, Core Lead, an Associate Professor in the Department of Biostatistics and Bioinformatics at the Duke University School of Medicine, is an accomplished biostatistician and educator with extensive research, leadership, and administrative experience.
+As the Director of the Biostatistics, Epidemiology, and Research Design (BERD) Methods Core at Duke, she champions data-intensive research and workforce development.
+She serves on the Duke AI Health Faculty Council, leading the development of AI collaborations across Duke to address healthcare challenges.
+She also serves as an Associate Professor at the Duke-NUS Centre for Quantitative Medicine in Singapore, where she develops training programs for the international workforce.
+She has developed functional data methodologies and predictive modeling techniques for brain imaging and has broad experience collaborating with investigators across biomedical fields, including Neurology, Surgery, Urology, and Hospital Medicine.
+Under her leadership, the BERD Core has facilitated over 1,600 collaborations between biomedical investigators across the School of Medicine and appropriate quantitative collaborators, resulting in more than 800 peer-reviewed publications by quantitative staff and faculty within the BERD Methods Core.
+Dr. Pomann developed the BERD Core Training and Internship Program to provide a hands-on collaboration experience for Master’s of Biostatistics students at Duke.